A New Paradigm for Precision Top Physics: Weighing the Top with Energy Correlators: Details of the EEEC Analysis at Hadron Colliders

-To cross-check our result, in \Fig{fig:yfit} we illustrate a theory fit of $\rho$ using parton shower data from \pythia with $m_{t} = 172$ GeV at parton level, hadron level and hadron level + MPI.
-The fit in \Fig{fig:yfit} is \textit{not} the third degree polynomial used to extract $\rho_{\text{asy}}$.
-Rather, the fit uses the values of $F_{\text{pert}}$ given in Table \ref{tab:resultsmt} and the values of $\Delta'^{\text{ref}}$ given in \Fig{fig:pt_shifts} as an input into the expansion given in \eq{rhoexpansion}, truncated at second order.
-Error bars correspond to the errors on $F_{\text{pert}}$ and $\Delta^{\text{ref}}$.
-We find agreement between the MC data and our theory fit. \Fig{fig:topmasshadron} further demonstrates the excellent agreement between theory and parton shower data wherein we fit $\zeta_{\text{peak}}(p_{t,\text{jet}})$ with the ansatz in \eq{pp_master} also using the values for $F_{\text{pert}}$ in Table \ref{tab:resultsmt} and the values of $\Delta'^{\text{ref}}$ given in \Fig{fig:pt_shifts}.
+We find agreement between the MC data and our theory fit. \Fig{topmasshadron} along with \Fig{pp_MPI} further demonstrates the excellent agreement between theory and parton shower data wherein we fit $\zeta_{\text{peak}}(p_{t,\text{jet}})$ with the ansatz in \eq{pp_master}, also using the values for $F_{\text{pert}}$ in \Tab{resultsmt} and the values of $\Delta'^{\text{ref}}$ given in \Fig{pt_shifts}.